 Assuming you’ve poured a glass of your favorite beverage and have all your materials handy, let’s get started!

-We’re setting up on 3 needles; using 4 for the toe; you’ll want 5 dpn total.
+We’re setting up on 4 needles; you’ll want 5 dpn total.

 Join in the Round

 K2P2 for 10-12 rounds - about 1" - in accent color. (knit 2 purl 2)